zerovm/zerocloud/contrib/vagrant/README.md

         sudo apt-get install virtualbox vagrant

-2. Add a 64-bit Ubuntu 12.04 LTS box to Vagrant:

-        vagrant box add hashicorp/precise64 http://files.vagrantup.com/precise64.box

-3. Change into this directory (the one with `Vagrantfile`).
+2. Change into this directory (the one with `Vagrantfile`).

-4. Run Vagrant:
+3. Run Vagrant:

         vagrant up